 — Axel Nix, senior engineer in Harman International‘s autonomous vehicle team, The Observer

-The combination of profiling and particularly sensitive data categories is especially demanding in the General Data Protection Regulation (GDPR).
-Sometimes additional, massive restrictions lurk here.
-But an in-depth discussion can only take place in very specific individual cases, which is why we have to do without it here.
-Thorough clarification is absolutely essential.
+The combination of profiling and particularly sensitive data categories is particularly demanding in the basic data protection regulation.
+Additional, sometimes massive restrictions lurk here.
+However, an in-depth discussion can almost only take place in the context of very specific individual cases, which is why we have to dispense with it here.
+In any case, a thorough clarification is absolutely essential.

-For legitimate interests, however, a solution can almost always be found.
-It simply requires a thorough conception and an iterative approach with regular cooperation and compliance with data protection.
-As a small consolation, it is possible that once you have overcome these hurdles, you will have a certain advantage over the competition, which would otherwise be only possible by investing a considerable amount of time.
+However, a solution can almost always be found for legitimate interests.
+It simply requires a thorough concept and possibly an iterative approach to finding a solution with regular coordination with data protection.
+As a small consolation it can perhaps be said that once you have overcome these hurdles, you will have a certain competitive advantage over your competitors which cannot be caught up without a considerable expenditure of time.

-- In the first part of the series, we introduce the various actors and set the framework.
+- In part 1 of the series we introduce the different actors and set the framework.

-- In Part 2, we examined the principles of data protection based on four pillars.
+- In part 2 we highlighted the principles of data protection based on four pillars.

-- This Part 3 explains the special requirements for the processing of special categories of personal data and profiling, which is regarded as particularly critical.
+- Part 3 explained the special requirements for processing special categories of personal data and for profiling, which is considered particularly critical.

-- In Part 4, we highlight legally privileged, desired processing methods.
+- Part 4 examines legally privileged, desirable processing methods.

-- The last part of the series concludes with a framework for the pragmatic and appropriate implementation of data protection in your IT projects.
+- Part 5 of the series concludes with a framework for the pragmatic and appropriate implementation of data protection in your IT project.

 About the author

-Stefan Haller is an IT expert specializing in risk management, information security and data protection at linkyard.
-He supports companies and authorities with risk analysis in projects, the conception and implementation of compliance requirements in software solutions as well as with the creation of IT security and authorization concepts.
-He holds a certification in Risk Management and has carried out numerous security audits on the basis of the ISO 27001 standard as an internal auditor for more than 10 years.
+Stefan Haller is an IT expert specialized in risk management, information security and data protection at linkyard.
+He supports companies and public authorities in risk analysis in projects, the design and implementation of compliance requirements in software solutions as well as in the creation of IT security and authorization concepts.
+He is certified in risk management and has carried out numerous security audits based on the ISO standard 27001 as an internal auditor for more than 10 years.